 Published on : Tuesday, May 29, 2018

-The announcement of the latest figures coincides with a visit to the region from the country’s Tourism Minister Michael Ellis.
+The announcement of the latest figures coincides with a visit to the region from Tourism Minister Michael Ellis.
 The visit marks the arrival of a prominent new tourism project to the area – England’s Waterways, supported by the Discover England Fund.